 In the State of Florida, Auto Dealers are required to obtain a $25,000 Motor Vehicle Dealer Bond to be in compliance with Section 320.27 of the Florida Statutes.
 All Florida motor vehicle dealer bonds have a common expiration date of April 30th.

 What is the Florida Used Motor Vehicle Dealer Bond?

-The Motor Vehicle Dealer Bond protects the party requesting the surety bond, the Obligee, against any financial losses as a result of poor financial choices, damages, unethical decisions, or a failure to adhere to state and local laws on the part of you, the Principal.
-By obtaining your auto dealer bond, you are telling the Obligee that you can be trusted and that you stand by your business decisions.
+The Motor Vehicle Dealer Bond protects the party requesting the surety bond, the Oblige, against any financial losses as a result of poor financial choices, damages, unethical decisions, or a failure to adhere to state and local laws on the part of you, the Principal.
+By obtaining your auto dealer bond, you are telling the Oblige that you can be trusted and that you stand by your business decisions.

 What else do I need besides the Used Motor Vehicle Dealer Bond?

 In addition to the bond, the State of Florida requires that you carry garage liability insurance.
 Motor vehicle dealers must obtain: